Recently, Amazon began accepting invitations for their new Amazon Astro households robot:

 In the above animation, we see two “ghosts” highlighted in red boxes that roughly match the dimensions of the reflective stop sign (located on the left side of the animation).
 From this example we learn that glossy/reflective surfaces are equally problematic for robots relying on LiDAR to understand their surroundings, as it can cause them to see “ghosts” that are not actually there.

-The problem of having black materials reflect the same way as a large hole leads to a problem known as a “false cliff” or “false drop”.
-The robot may avoid these areas entirely, believing them to be holes when they are simply black surfaces.
-Some robots also have dedicated sensors known as “cliff sensors”, explained further below.
+The problem of having black materials reflect the same way as a large hole (in that liDAR rays are unreturned) leads to a problem known as a “false cliff” or “false drop”.
+The robot may avoid these areas entirely, believing them to be cliffs/holes in the floor when they are simply black surfaces.
+Some robots also have dedicated sensors known as “cliff sensors” to avoid this limitation of LiDAR.